 Find out about the possible side effects you might have during or after radiotherapy to the pelvic area or tummy (abdomen).

-Radiotherapy has some long term side effects, such as hair loss and skin changes.
+Radiotherapy has some long term side effects, such as hair loss, skin changes and fibrosis.